nelson-lang/nelson-gitbook/en/dynamic_link/dlgenerateunloader.md

 ## Input argument

- - destinationdir - a string: destination directory where is generated the unloader.nls file.
+ - destinationdir - a string: destination directory where is generated the unloader.m file.
  - libraryname - a string or a cell of string: external dynamic library names.

 ## Description

-  <p><b>dlgenerateunloader</b> generates a 'unloader.nls' unload external dynamic libraries.</p>
+  <p><b>dlgenerateunloader</b> generates a 'unloader.m' unload external dynamic libraries.</p>

 ## Example